 The second part of the book contains some bits of relevant history, mostly cautionary history.
 If I have time, I plan to issue a fourth book on this topic, focused more expansively on how we got into this tangle.

-The third part of this book describes some future ideas which could be immediately debated for more serious savings, but would require enabling legislation, and considerable suspension of disbelief in new proposals which would upset the existing order of things.
+The third part of this book describes some future ideas which could be immediately debited for more serious savings but would require enabling legislation and considerable suspension of disbelief in new proposals which would upset the existing order of things.
 If you don't plan to live another ten years, perhaps you needn't read beyond this point, but you might better understand why certain things are necessary sooner.
-Some might say this is a waste of time, because galloping inflation would ruin it.
+Some might say this is a waste of time because galloping inflation would ruin it.
 But my position is we need to see what we would be losing by permitting inflation.
 The fundamental position is pay-as-you-go funding substituted short-term expedience for long-term cost overruns, with unsustainable results.
 Figuring a transition path out of it is really difficult.

-The third section therefore contains the novel proposal of insurance-to-insurance re-insurance, perhaps more explicitly termed "first and last years of life re-insurance."
+The third section, therefore, contains the novel proposal of insurance-to-insurance re-insurance, perhaps more explicitly termed "first and last years of life reinsurance."
 It shortens the long transition period by working at it from both ends at the same time.
 Building on the idea that young people have little need for healthcare, while old folks require a ton of it, the opportunity of compound interest for the first fifty years, paying for the whole thing, is explored.
-Breaking it into four parts, shortens the transition.
-Concentration of revenue production to the working period of a lifetime, also lessens the dangerous system of well people supporting the costs of sick people by an enormous transfer system -- which is what we are unsuccessfully trying to do, today.
+Breaking it into four parts shortens the transition.
+The concentration of revenue production to the working period of a lifetime also lessens the dangerous system of well people supporting the costs of sick people by an enormous transfer system -- which is what we are unsuccessfully trying to do, today.
 This is accomplished by creating a second insurance mechanism in reverse, starting with end-of-life reinsurance that everybody will need, and ending with a first-year-of-life addition, which most people have already paid for in some haphazard way or another, so the transition costs are reduced.
-The long transition time, is still the weakest part of this proposal, not lack of money.
+The long transition time is still the weakest part of this proposal, not lack of money.
 Reinsurance cuts it in half, someone else will have to cut it further.